Open Foundation vs. Crawl Space vs. Closed Foundation

 Here are some visual examples of what each foundation looks like in the wild.

 An open foundation can be 20 feet in the sky or just a foot off the ground.
-Open foundation can also be described as Piers & Pilings, Posts, or Stilts.
-The key differentiator is there is visible open space beneath the dwellings structure.
-This space is designed to prevent flood waters from entering the home.
+Open foundations can also be called Piers & Pilings, Posts, or Stilts.
+The critical characteristic of an open foundation is there is visible open space beneath the dwelling's structure.
+The extra space is intentional -- to prevent floodwaters from entering the home.

 Beneath the house structure: open air